Azure/azure-sdk-for-js/sdk/identity/identity-broker/README.md

 ### Parent window handles

 When authenticating with the broker via `InteractiveBrowserCredential`, a parent window handle is required to ensure that the authentication dialog is shown correctly over the requesting window.
 In the context of graphical user interfaces on devices, a window handle is a unique identifier that the operating system assigns to each window.
-For the Windows operating system, this is an integer value that serves as a reference to a specific window.
+For the Windows operating system, this handle is an integer value that serves as a reference to a specific window.

 ## Microsoft account (MSA) passthrough